The Smart City in Montpellier

 investedby public- and private-sector partners for large projects in 2016-2017

-in the Eurêka districtto favor wellness for the elderly
+in the Eurêka districtto promote healthy aging

 EcoCité, a smart-city laboratory

 Montpellier Méditerranée Métropole has its own life-sized urban testing ground for Smart City experiments: EcoCité.
 Covering 2,500 hectares, the EcoCité space reaches to the sea from Castelnau le Lez and Montpellier to Lattes and Pérols, focusing on innovative and ambitious urban development.
 The project was laureate of France’s national “Sustainable City” plan in 2009.